ZhanhaoLi2024/CS5520-Project/README.md

   - Validations for future time selection in reminders.
   - Comprehensive fallback mechanisms for notification-related errors.

+### 7. Weather Display Screen

+#### Features:

+The Weather Display Screen provides real-time weather updates for both the user's current location and user-specified cities.
+Leveraging OpenWeather API and Expo Location, this feature is designed to enhance the user's experience by connecting food activities to weather conditions.

+- **Current Location Weather**:
+  - Automatically fetches and displays the weather for the user's current location using GPS.
+  - Provides a detailed weather overview, including:
+    - Temperature
+    - Weather description (e.g., cloudy, sunny, rainy)
+    - Real-time weather icons based on the current condition

+- **City Weather Search**:
+  - Users can manually search for cities and retrieve weather details.
+  - Adds searched cities to a list for easy reference.

+- **Saved Cities List**:
+  - Displays a scrollable list of cities with their current weather data.
+  - Includes options to delete cities from the saved list.

+- **Interactive Design**:
+  - Custom weather icons to visually represent conditions.
+  - User-friendly search input with validation for city names.

 ## Screenshots

 ### Authentication Flow